Resolve Publishing Conflicts

-Last modified: March 12th, 2025
+Last modified: April 17th, 2025

 Publishing conflicts occur when changes to a file on your Site conflict with incoming changes to the same file from your Publish Branch.
 CloudCannon can detect publishing conflicts after you try to update your Site from its Publish Branch.

-To prevent CloudCannon from detecting publishing conflicts while someone is editing your Site, you cannot attempt to update from your Publish branch while you have unsaved changes.
+To prevent CloudCannon from detecting publishing conflicts while someone is editing your Site, you cannot attempt to update from your Publish Branch while you have unsaved changes.

-CloudCannon will alert you if it detects a publishing conflict with the Conflicts notification on the Publish button in your Site Navigation.
+CloudCannon will alert you if it detects a Publishing Conflict with the Conflicts notification on the Publish button in your Site Navigation.
 Clicking on the Publish button will take you to the Publishing page, where CloudCannon lists all files with incoming changes, including files with conflicts.

-After CloudCannon has detected a publishing conflict, you cannot publish to your Publish Branch or save your files until you resolve the conflict by merging the conflicting changes in affected files or abandon the update attempt.
+After CloudCannon has detected a Publishing Conflict, you cannot publish to your Publish Branch or save your files until you resolve the conflict by merging the conflicting changes in affected files or abandon the update attempt.

-These instructions assume that CloudCannon has detected a publishing conflict after you attempted to update your Site from its Publish Branch.
+These instructions assume that CloudCannon has detected a Publishing Conflict after you attempted to update your Site from its Publish Branch.

 To merge conflicted files: